Russia says Nord Stream likely hit by state-backed 'terrorism'

 “The strategic infrastructure in the entire EU has to be protected,” the EU official in Brussels said.

-“This changes fundamentally the nature of the conflict as we have seen it so far, just like the mobiliaztion … and the possible annexation,” the EU official said, referring to Russia’s mobilizing of more troops for the war and expectations President Vladimir Putin will annex Ukrainian regions.
+“This changes fundamentally the nature of the conflict as we have seen it so far, just like the mobilization…and the possible annexation,” the EU official said, referring to Russia’s mobilizing of more troops for the war and expectations President Vladimir Putin will annex Ukrainian regions.

 Russia’s war with Ukraine and the resulting energy standoff between Moscow and Europe, which has left the EU scrambling to find alternative gas supplies, are set to dominate the EU summit on October 7.